NegatioN/WARP-Pytorch/README.md

 The advantage is that it can use the speedups that comes with GPU-usage.

+## When is WARP loss advantageous?
+If you're ranking items or making models for recommendations, it's often advantageous to let your loss function directly optimize for this case.
+WARP loss looks at 1 explicit positive up against the implicit negative items that a user never sampled, and allows us to adjust weights of the network accordingly.

 ## Assumptions
 The loss function assumes you have already sampled your negatives randomly.